 and alloy wheels are especially welcome, and the height-adjustable seat

 belts are a nice touch.
-Mostly, though, this car is just the same as the
+Mostly, though, the car is the same as the old

 The only dramatic change is the new K-series engine, which is supposed

-to be lighter, and have better fuel efficiency and lower emissions.
-Its
+to be lighter, with better fuel efficiency and lower emissions.
+Despite

-too early to say anything about fuel efficiency, though.)
+kilometres.
+(It's too early to say anything about fuel efficiency,

 (Aside: the official Maruti Swift